Stoddard2112/TandTCollabSyllabus/CollabSyllabus.md

                 <p>You and Your Ideas</p>
             </td>
             <td style="width: 12.2114%;">
-                <p>Read pp. 5-15: Chp.
-1: You and Film Authorship (Directing the Documentary)
+                <p>Read Chp.
+1 pp. 5-15: You and Film Authorship (Directing the Documentary)
         </p>
             </td>
             <td style="height: 101px; width: 20.1644%;" valign="top">